elastic/gsoc/readme.md

-### Project-5: Supplementary Geographic Data in Elastic Maps Service (EMS)

-#### Explanation
-Find, integrate and build automation tools for new types of Geo-relevant data.
-Today Elastic uses Open Source data and tools for its [Elastic Maps Service](https://www.elastic.co/elastic-maps-service).
-We’re using data from OpenStreetMap and Natural Earth for topographic and boundary data.
-But there’s more to spatial data than the map of something on the ground.
-We also want to find different kinds of data like population, economic indicators and other metrics that provide important information about a country or city.
-Much of this information is available freely and openly via organisations like the World Bank or the United Nations.

-We want to find a way to gather this data, integrate it, assess it and to build the tools that will make it easy to work with.
-And we want to make these tools open.

-#### Expected Results
-A recommendation on what to capture and which data is better to use.
-Your research, analytical and communication skills will be required to help us understand the choices you make.

-Tooling to extract and update the data for use in EMS.

-#### Knowledge Prerequisites
-Should have:
-- Knowledge of data transformation and geospatial concepts

-Would be nice to have experience with
-- Geospatial Data Abstraction Library (GDAL), QGIS, and OpenStreetMap
-- RDF, WikiData
-- Node.js, Python, SPARQL, and the Elastic Stack

-#### Skill Level
-Medium

-#### You
-You’re into data science.
-Maybe you use Kibana to organise and make sense of data.
-With this project you’ll get to use technologies like SPARQL to query APIs and you’ll be writing scripts to extract data.

-You’ll get to know the APIs of potential providers and delve into the technology that allows for integration of data.
-You’ll be adding to the types of data that people can use in data analysis projects.

-#### Mentor
-Jorge Sanz

 ### Other Ideas

 You may get some inspiration from our [existing issues](https://github.com/elastic/eui/issues) but keep in mind that this year we are limiting our projects to having an accessibility focus.